umpyre-code/turnstile/src/templates/welcome.md

 ## Pro Tips(tm)

 - Messages can be formatted using markdown.
+- There's no way to search or find old messages.
+If this is something you're pining for, send us a note and we'll take that feedback into consideration.
+In the meantime, we suggest you copy and paste messages that have important content, if that's what you need to do.
+You can also access the raw data directly from your browser's storage if you feel adventurous.
 - You can bump a message you've already sent by replying to your own sent message with additional payment.
 - Email notifications are enabled by default only for messages at or above your